Terms And Conditions

 ii) any effect of the Client giving wrong bank account information, wrong address or similar, including, but not limited to, the Flight Compensation being paid to the wrong receiver.
 If Flight Compensation at the fault of the Client has been paid to a wrong receiver, AirHelp shall not be obligated to actively reclaim it.

-4.7 AirHelp shall not be liable for any amount of compensation, damages or similar, if AirHelp is prevented to transfer the payment to the Client by an event beyond its reasonable control, including without limitation, strike, lock-out, labour dispute, act of God, war, riot, civil commotion, malicious damage, compliance with a law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood and storm.
+5.7 AirHelp shall not be liable for any amount of compensation, damages or similar, if AirHelp Payment Processing Entity is prevented to transfer the payment to the Client by an event beyond its reasonable control, including without limitation, strike, lock-out, labor dispute, act of God, war, riot, civil commotion, malicious damage, compliance with a law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood and storm.

-AirHelp will only use the personal data provided by the Client for the purpose pursuing the Claim in accordance with the Agreement and with respect of all applicable privacy and data protection laws.
-The Client provides AirHelp with personal data under the Personal Data Protection Act or other data protection laws that may be applicable, with the explicit permission to process the personal data given and for the use thereof in the context of the Agreement.
+6.2 The Client provides AirHelp with personal data under the General Data Protection Regulation or other data protection laws that may be applicable, with the explicit permission to process the personal data given by the Client and, where applicable, given on behalf of or by his/her fellow passengers for the use thereof in the context of the Agreement.
 AirHelp will only transfer the personal data to third parties under the conditions as listed below:

 i) if the Client has given consent;